Kainos-Applied-Innovation/autogen-templates/README.md

 ## 🎬 Before you get started

-You should have Python installed on your Mac.
-Then download this repo.

-You should also decide what model you want to use.
+You should download this repo, then decide what model you want to use.
 This can be changed later, but if you want to use:

 ### Azure OpenAI (recommended)